- The unadulterated Word of God must govern our thinking on this issue.

 The setting is public worship.
 Paul has just instructed the men to pray (vv1-7).

 The word aner means male, not mankind.
 The word for mankind is anthropos.

 The words “suffer not” are in the emphatic position in v12.

 “Teach” means to teach propositionally.
 This is formal teaching of God’s Word.

-“Usurp authority” is a hapax legomenon (occurs one time in the Greek NT).
+“Usurp authority” is an hapax legomenon (occurs once in the Greek NT).